 What are the Cardmember and Merchant Time Limits for Chargebacks, Disputes and Inquiries?

-There are several ways that American Express chargebacks differ from those issued by other networks.
-The American Express chargeback time limits for both cardmembers and merchants are one area that is unique.
+There are several ways American Express chargebacks differ from those issued by other like Visa Mastercard.
+One example of such a difference is the American Express chargeback time limits for both cardmembers and merchants:

 - After an inquiry is issued, merchants have 20 days to respond.